bump/rose-pine-noteplan/readme.md

 ## Usage

+1. Download the json file(s)
-1. Open App
+2. Open NotePlan
-2. Under settings, import `rose-pine.theme`
-3. Select `Rosé Pine` from the themes dropdown
+3. Navigate to Settings > Themes
+4. Click "Import Theme" button
+5. Select theme file to be imported
+6. Repeat import for additional theme styles, if needed
+7. Select Theme from Gallery to use.

 ## Gallery